 The free energy change of reaction is in turn related to the enthalpy and entropy changes of reaction:

 Measurements of the temperature dependence of K can reveal the enthalpy change H and the entropy change S for a reaction.
 In addition to providing chemists with insight into patterns in molecular behavior, tables of thermodynamic data can be used to identify reactions with favorable thermodynamic properties.
 For example, redox reactions that release large amounts of energy (associated with negative G values) are attractive candidates for batteries (Figure 4).

+Values of K for acid dissociation reactions (Ka values) are useful for predicting the outcomes of acid-base reactions, which are thermodynamically controlled.
+Strong acids are associated with large Ka values and weak acids with small Ka values. pH indicators are weak acids with differently colored acidic and basic forms, and the pKa (the negative base-10 logarithm of Ka) of an indicator represents the pH at which a color change occurs as an acid or base is added to a solution of the indicator.

+Similarly, Ka values are used in the preparation of buffer solutions to achieve a target pH value.
+The pKa of a weak acid represents the pH at which the acid and its conjugate base are present in the solution in equal concentrations.
+When equal amounts of a weak acid and its conjugate base are dissolved in a solution, the pH of the solution equals the pKa of the weak acid.

 Legend